keift/blog/windows/install-goodbyedpi.md

 ## 4. Install GoodbyeDPI

-Once everything is complete, we can start installing GoodbyeDPI.
+We can start installing GoodbyeDPI.

 ```shell
 # Enter the folder